 Together Every Step of the Way

-Given the economic uncertainties brought on by Covid-19, we encourage the entire community to participate in our budget development process.
-To plan next year and beyond, we want you with us every step of the way: understanding how the district is funded, what may affect that funding, and how decisions are made and why.
+We encourage the entire community to participate in our budget development process.
+We want you with us every step of the way: understanding how the district is funded, what may affect that funding, and how decisions are made, and why.

 Our priorities in approaching budget development: